 Is sushi rice gluten-free?

-The rice that is typically used to make sushi is a short grain white rice*.
+The rice that is typically used to make sushi is short-grain white rice*.
 Apart from cross-contamination issues, rice itself is naturally gluten-free.

-We checked some of the most popular Japanese rice vinegar brands what they say about their products.
+We checked some of the most popular Japanese rice vinegar brands and what they say about their products.
+If you need more info, read our “Is vinegar gluten-free?” article.

 - Marukan rice vinegar* – according to their website all rice vinegar products are gluten-free.

-- Kikkoman rice vinegar* – it is not listed among the GF products section, but based on ingredients it should be gluten-free.
+- Kikkoman rice vinegar* – it is not listed in the GF products section, but based on the ingredients it should be gluten-free.

 Is seaweed gluten-free?

-- Tempura – It means that the seafood, meat or vegetable is battered and deep fried before added to the sushi.
+- Tempura – It means that the seafood, meat, or vegetable is battered and deep-fried before being added to the sushi.
 The tempura batter is made with wheat flour, which means it is not gluten-free.

-- Surimi aka imitation crab meat – It is actually made of mostly fish and a bunch of different ingredients like starch, egg white, flavors and such.
+- Surimi aka imitation crab meat – Fake crab meat is actually made of mostly fish and a bunch of different ingredients like starch, egg white, flavors, and such.
 Here is a very detailed description of how they manufacture surimi.
 Sadly it is never gluten-free, not vegan.

 - Soy sauce-based marinades – Japanese cuisine likes to use soy sauce as part of a marinade for meat and seafood.
-We have already written about why soy sauce is not gluten-free, including 5 gluten-free soy sauce substitutes.
+There are 5 gluten-free soy sauce substitutes, tamari being the most popular.
 If you order sushi in a restaurant, I am pretty sure they don’t bother using any of the substitutes.
 Hence, sushis including soy sauce marinated ingredients are not gluten-free.

-- Teriyaki, Eel sauce, Ponzu sauce, BBQ sauce – All of these has soy sauce among the ingredients, hence anything that is marinated in these sauces will not be gluten-free as well.
+- Teriyaki sauces, Eel sauce, Ponzu sauce, BBQ sauces – All of these have soy sauce among the ingredients, hence anything that is marinated in these sauces will not be gluten-free as well.

-- Japanese omlette (Tamagoyaki) – There is a type of nigiri sushi which has a rolled Japanese fried omelette on top.
-Sadly this type of omelette is prepared with soy sauce.
+- Japanese omelet (Tamagoyaki) – There is a type of nigiri sushi that has a rolled Japanese fried omelet on top.
+Sadly this type of omelet is prepared with soy sauce.
 Soy sauce is not gluten-free.
 I have low hopes that any restaurant uses one of the 5 gluten-free soy sauce substitutes instead of the real deal.

-- Tofu – It is a regular addition to sushis, nigiri or maki or other.
+- Tofu – It is a regular addition to sushis, nigiri or maki, or others.
 Tofu is actually the curd of soy milk, hence no gluten should be involved.
 However, it is very rare that the tofu is served without a marinade.
 And typically said marinade contains soy sauce, which is not gluten-free.
+Read more about it in our “is tofu gluten-free?” post.

-The less is more in a sense that usually the simple sushis are better than the uber-creative ones.
-Simple maki sushis have less ingredients, hence less chances to get it wrong.
+The less is more in the sense that usually the simple sushis are better than the uber-creative ones.
+Simple maki sushis have fewer ingredients, hence fewer chances to get it wrong.
 Here is a sadly not too long list of fillings/toppings that naturally do not contain any gluten:

-- raw or smoked seafood: scallops, tuna, crab etc. without marinade
+- raw or smoked seafood: salmon, scallops, tuna, real crab, freshwater eel (unagi) etc. without marinade

 Is wasabi gluten-free?